pm67nz/hpc_training/lessons/04-programming-environment.md

 ### Programming environments

-The default programming environment provides ```cray``` compilers; however, other vendor compilers can also be selected using
+The default programming environment provides ```cray``` compilers; however, other compilers can also be selected using

 ```
 module swap PrgEnv-cray PrgEnv-intel